-Review: Escort Passport SmartRadar
+Escort Passport SmartRadar

-Cost-effective alternative to pricey, built-in radar detectors
+Cost-effective alternative to built-in radar detectors

-by Radartest staff
+By Radartest staff

 Redundant controls are also built into the unit.
 A multi-function button on the right side controls audio volume and muting; next to it is a USB jack.
 On the left, a similar button handles power on/off; it also glows green to indicate power-on, blue when paired with a smartphone via Bluetooth.
-There are also landline-style jacks for 12-volt power, a serial data port and an external display.
+There are also phone-style jacks for 12-volt power, a serial data port and an external display.

 The thumb-sized display/control module has an eight-inch-long power cord whose phone-style RJ9 connector plugs into the SmartRadar module.
 It has a red LED display and along its lower edge, buttons for power, audio volume/muting, display brightness and operating mode.

 Escort SmartRadar operates as a stand-alone system, automatically switching on at engine start, off at shutdown.
 Without the display however, only its audible alerts, including voice alerts, are furnished.
 Without Escort Live and a smartphone, Escort Passport SmartRadar acts like a conventional high performance radar detector.

 But add those to the equation and SmartRadar comes alive.
 Bluetooth enables the detector to communicate with the smartphone—either iPhone or Android—and its Escort Live app.
 With GPS and the Internet on tap, the phone now controls the detector and communicates with the Escort Live network.